 If there is a kicker to this polemic, it’s this: in 2017, Panorama revealed that the Ministry of Defence had paid out more than £2 million to former Sea Cadets who were sexually abused.

 You are trained to follow orders and you are trained to respect the officers and do as they tell you.
 That includes having to lie on the floor on a dirty blanket and just lie there and… take it like a man.

 According to the BBC, the Marine Society and Sea Cadets apologised unreservedly and promised that it wouldn’t happen again.
 Because that’s how power works, right?

-I’ll leave the final word to a man who knew about military power: the importance of both the unquestionable hierarchy and silencing those who strive for non-military solutions:
+I’ll leave the final word to a man who knew about military power and the paramount importance of both the unquestionable hierarchy and silencing those who strive for non-military solutions:

 Why, of course, the people don’t want war.
 Why would some poor slob on a farm want to risk his life in a war when the best that he can get out of it is to come back to his farm in one piece? …

 But, after all, it is the leaders of the country who determine the policy and it is always a simple matter to drag the people along, whether it is a democracy or a fascist dictatorship or a Parliament or a Communist dictatorship. …